tandeshao/tp/docs/DeveloperGuide.md

 **Aspect: `Memo` restrictions:**
 * **Current implementation:** The only restriction for `Memo` is the maximum number of characters allowed, 1000 characters.
-    * Pros: Memo can take any character, including any special characters.
+    * Pros: Memo can take any character, including any special characters, providing flexibility for users.
 The limit is imposed to protect from and prevent excessively long strings.
     * Cons: There could be special characters which might not display properly, or malicious characters that mess up the display.
 However, it is the conscious choice of the user to input such characters.
 We decided to not be overzealous with the input validation.
 Allowing any character as memo provides great flexibility for users.

 **Aspect: `ContactedDate` restrictions:**
-* **Current implementation:**
+* **Current implementation:** Date can be only be empty or a valid dd-mm-yyyy date that is not in the future.
-    * Pros:
+    * Pros: Empty dates can be used by users to represent not contacted.
+The dd-mm-yyyy format is a common date format in Singapore.
+Preventing future dates is an intuitive design choice, as it doesn't make sense for last contacted to be in the future.
-    * Cons:
+    * Cons: Dates can only be represented in the dd-mm-yyyy format.
+This might be a minor inconvenience for a minority of users who could prefer a different date format.
+Since the dd-mm-yyyy format is most commonly used in Singapore, we will stick with this format.

 ### 4.4.
 Duplicate detection